18 Best Baby Breakfast Recipes

 14. Mango and Rice Porridge

-Sounds good enough to be for mommy and daddy’s dinner, doesn’t it?
-This little combination is another favourite among parents-on-the-move looking for a healthy option for their babies.
+It sounds good enough for mommy and daddy’s dinner.
+This little combination is another favourite among parents on the move looking for a healthy option for their babies.

 Ingredients